 - caster sugar to taste – optional

-- There should be no more water, cabbage on the bottom should be even burning a little bit and prunes and apples should be very soft and falling apart.
+- Add rest of the ingredients cook covered over medium fire for about an hour stirring from time to time.
+When bigos is ready there should be no more water in the pot, cabbage on the bottom should be even burning a little bit and prunes and apples should be very soft and falling apart.

-- Season to taste with sugar and salt if necessary.
+- Season to taste with sugar and salt if necessary and enjoy.

-Make about 18-20 portions as a side dish or as a snack.
+Makes about 18 – 20 portions as a side dish or as a snack.

 Taste good served with fresh bread and butter or as a side dish to meat.